-- (a) (i) Except as provided in Subsection (1)(a)(ii) the fee for each off-highway vehicle registration may not exceed \$18. - (ii) The fee for each snowmobile registration may not exceed \$26. - (b) The fee for each duplicate registration card may not exceed \$3. - (c) The fee for each duplicate registration sticker may not exceed \$5.

-(2) A fee may not be charged for an off-highway vehicle this is owned and operated by the United States Government, this state, or its political subdivisions.
+- (a) (i) Except as provided in Subsection (1)(a)(ii) or (iii), the fee for each off-highway vehicle registration may not exceed \$35. - (ii) The fee for each snowmobile registration may not exceed \$26. - (iii) The fee for each street-legal all-terrain vehicle may not exceed \$72. - (b) The fee for each duplicate registration card may not exceed \$3. - (c) The fee for each duplicate registration sticker may not exceed \$5. - (2) A fee may not be charged for an off-highway vehicle this is owned and operated by the United States Government, this state, or its political subdivisions. - (3) (a) In addition to the fees under this section, Section 41-22-33, and Section 41-22-34, the Motor Vehicle Division shall require a person to pay one dollar to register an off-highway vehicle under Section 41-22-3. - (b) The Motor Vehicle Division shall deposit the fees the Motor Vehicle Division collects under Subsection (3)(a) into the Spinal Cord and Brain Injury Rehabilitation Fund described in Section 26-54-102.

 R651-406-1.
-Annual Registration Fee
+Annual Registration Fee.

-The annual All-terrain Vehicle and off-highway motorcycle registration fee is \$18.
-The annual snowmobile registration fee is \$22.
+- (1) The annual All-terrain Vehicle and off-highway motorcycle registration fee is \$35.
+The annual snowmobile registration fee is \$22. - (2) An annual fee of \$2 shall be collected to fund the off-highway vehicle safety and education program in addition to each off-highway vehicle registration.

 R651-406-2.
-Fee for Duplicate Registration
+Fee for Duplicate Registration.